Choose Good Quality Material For Bonsai

 Buy Trees That Are Suitable For Your Climate

-This is something that isn’t as obvious but can have a bog effect on the quality of your trees.
+This is something that isn’t as obvious but can have a big effect on the quality of your trees.
 For example where I live we get very mild winters, we rarely see temperatures below 0c and if we do its only for an hour or 2.
 Most of our winter is spent around 5c over nights 8-10c day time temps.
 This means for me that most cold weather trees will eventually get weaker and weaker which gives you poor quality results.
 I cant have white pine in my area for example, year over year the tree would get weaker and weaker rather then getting stronger and stronger as it needs at least 60 days below 0c for its dormancy.
 It’s the same with a lot of deciduous species here, we don’t keep a lot of them because they don’t get a good dormancy period, if they do go dormant its not for long.

-On the other hand there are trees that also don’t do well in the heat so figuring out what trees can and cant handle and what your environment provides can really give you a leg up in your journey if you figure that out early.
+On the other hand there are trees that also don’t do well in the heat so figuring out what trees can and cant handle what your environment provides can really give you a leg up in your journey if you figure that out early.

 Buy Healthy Stock

-This might seem obvious but purchasing trees that are healthy at the time of purchase can be a big advantage, purchasing a bargain tree because it is sick just means you’ll spend a season or 2 chasing the sickness trying to nurse the tree back to health, and depending what the issue is you could also be bring back a problem to your garden and introducing it to the rest of your trees.
+This might seem obvious but purchasing trees that are healthy at the time of purchase can be a big advantage, purchasing a bargain tree because it is sick just means you’ll spend a season or 2 chasing the sickness trying to nurse the tree back to health, and depending what the issue is you could also be bringing back a problem to your garden and introducing it to the rest of your trees.
 So purchasing trees that are cheap because they are sick isn’t always a good idea.
 Like I said it seems obvious but I see people bragging all the time that they got a tree cheaper from the bargain section but then you see it and it is very sad and sick.

 I hope this article gives you some things to think about now when purchasing your next tree, following these few simple concepts can literally save you years of work which in this hobby is priceless.